facebook/react-native/docs/EmbeddedApp.md

 ## Add RCTRootView To Container View

 Ready for the most interesting part?
-Now we shall create the `RCTRootView`, where your React Native app lives in.
+Now we shall create the `RCTRootView`, where your React Native app lives.

 In `ReactView.m`, we need to first initiate `RCTRootView` with the URI of your `index.ios.bundle`. `index.ios.bundle` will be created by packager and served by React Native server, which will be discussed later on.